-- It causes minimal pain and discomfort as it is one large procedure, which makes it less invasive than conventional reconstructive surgeries.
+- It causes minimal pain and discomfort, which makes it less invasive than conventional reconstructive surgeries.

 Since every facial reconstructive surgery is different, the recovery period also varies for every patient.
 It depends on the extent and complexity of surgery.
 Our plastic surgeon will guide you how much time you may require for complete recovery and how much time you should take off from work.
 He will also provide you with some post-surgical instructions to make your recovery smooth, quick and comfortable.

-As a result of getting this surgical procedure, you will be able to enhance your appearance, which should boost your confidence.
+As a result of getting facial reconstructive surgery, you will be able to enhance your appearance, which should boost your confidence.

-If you are suffering from any issues that hinder the beauty of your facial appearance, you can consult any of our experts about facial reconstruction surgery in Dubai.
+If you are suffering from any issue that hinders the beauty of your facial appearance, you can consult our experts about facial reconstruction surgery in Dubai.
 You just need to fill in this brief form to book a FREE consultation.